 By many standards, the United States is the birthplace of the mass-produced automobile.
 And over a century ago, Cadillac got in on the ground floor.
 Henry Leland founded the company in 1902, and just one year later, the 1903 Cadillac Runabout hit the streets with about the same power as today’s cars for kids.

 Shortly down the road, the innovative automaker unveiled its use of interchangeable parts.
 By using identical components across multiple models, Cadillac improved reliability and economy.
-This idea was revolutionary not just for the auto industry but for all mass production.
+This idea was revolutionary for the auto industry and all mass production.

 Cadillac continued forward through the roaring 1920s by intently focusing on luxurious vehicles, and after World War II, the luxury brand hit its stride.